Team

 pronouns: she/her/hers

-Primary therapeutic interventions: Person-Centered, Narrative, CBT
+Primary therapeutic approaches: Person-Centered, CBT, DBT

 pronouns: she/her/hers